joegor85/React_MVP/README.md

-# React MVP: Joe's List Maker
+# React MVP: Joe's List Manager

 This is my first full-stack application utilizing React.
 I decided to keep the concept simple to focus on developing react skills.
 Therefore, I created a list manager for those people who like to make lists for all aspects of their life!